borgbackup/borg/docs/generalusage.rst

 The following syntax is used to address remote repositories::

-  $ darc init user@hostname:repository.darc
+  $ attic init user@hostname:repository.attic

 or::

-  $ darc init ssh://user@hostname:port/repository.darc
+  $ attic init ssh://user@hostname:port/repository.attic